Steam distilled from the leaves of the swamp-dwelling tree. It’s a paper bark tree.

 Tea tree has been clinically proven to have the following actions and attributes, and to be effective against:

 As a restorative

 This depends on the actions desired by the blend, and can include

-Palmarosa, thyme linalool, lemon, manuka, ravintsara, oregano, melissa, clove, kunzea, bergamot, geranium, lavender, German chamomile, myrrh, basil, black pepper, lime, petitgrain, peppermint, eucalyptus, niaouli, spike lavender.
+Palmarosa, thyme linalool, lemon, manuka, ravintsara, oregano, melissa, clove, kunzea, bergamot, geranium, lavender, German chamomile, myrrh, basil, black pepper, lemon, lime, petitgrain, peppermint, eucalyptus, niaouli, spike lavender.

 Can be used as a full body bath, foot bath, sitz bath, compress, massage oil, ointment, skin care, shower, inhalation.. there are so many ways to use this oil.

 Older bottles of tea tree, which maybe in clear glass, have possibly oxidized, resulting in increased p-cymene, a skin irritant.
 Better to keep a fresh supply, and store away from sunlight, especially if the bottle is not dark glass and sealed.

 The Complete Guide to Aromatherapy has a ton of Tea Tree information, including many case studies.

 As with most essential oils, dilute before using on skin.
 Perform a patch test before use if essential oil sensitivity is suspected.
 Do not take essential oils internally.
 Do not use on children or pets.
 Seek advice from a trained aromatherapist before using on people with compromised immune systems.
 Keep away from eyes and mucus membranes.